Home

 Homemade Car Wash Soap

-3 cups grated castille soap ½ cup sodium lauryl sulfate 3 cups boiling water 1 tablespoon borax 1 tablespoon balsam fir essential oil (optional) Dissolve castille soap and sodium lauryl sulfate in boiling water; add borax and essential oil and mix well.
+3 cups grated castille soap, ½ cup sodium lauryl sulfate, 3 cups boiling water, 1 tablespoon borax, 1 tablespoon balsam fir essential oil (optional).
+Dissolve castille soap and sodium lauryl sulfate in boiling water; add borax and essential oil and mix well.

 Upholstery Cleaner and Rug Shampoo

-Home-made Laundry Soap
+Home-made Laundry Detergent

 Carpet Deodorizer

-Baking soda Sprinkle baking soda liberally on area for treatment.
+Baking soda.
+Sprinkle baking soda liberally on area for treatment.
 Wait fifteen minutes or longer, then vacuum.
 Repeat if necessary.
 Carpet should be completely dry before application.
 Please note: several pounds of baking soda are needed for a nine-by-twelve-foot room.

 Removing Grease Spots from Walls